AusDTO/dta-website/_posts/2018-03-02-developing-a-new-site-structure-for-dta-gov-au.md

   <img src="{{ site.url }}{{ site.baseurl }}{{ page.hero-image }}" alt="Version 1.0 of the new information architecture with the following menu items: Contact Us, Jobs, News and blogs, Help and advice, Our projects and About us.">
 </figure>

-## Understanding the problem

-Over the past year we have received anecdotal feedback that people can’t find what they want on our website.
-And, due to changes in our agency, the existing content and menu structure had grown organically.

-We also found conflicting information and advice, and that some important items of content were being lost in the website structure.

-This triggered us to look more closely at what was happening.
+Our DTA website started out as an interim site and minimum viable product.
+But over the past year, our agency has grown and our needs and work have changed.

-During the discovery stage of the project we found that that 54% of visitors to our website were having problems finding what they wanted &mdash; so things needed to change.
+Through our discovery work, we  also learnt that 54% of visitors to our website were having problems finding what they wanted — so it was time for a revamp, especially to our menu and site structure, which had outgrown its original design.

+We conducted extensive user research and experimented with ways to make the findings come to life.

 ## Doing some research